ogrisel/pygbm/README.md

     pip install -r requirements.txt
     pytest

-## Benchmarks
+## Benchmarking, profiling and performance debugging

 The `benchmarks` folder contains some scripts to evaluate the computation performance of various parts of pygbm.

 To profile the benchmarks, you can use [snakeviz](https://jiffyclub.github.io/snakeviz/) to get an interactive HTML report:

     pip install snakeviz
     python -m cProfile -o bench_grower.prof benchmarks/bench_grower.py
     snakeviz bench_grower.prof

+To introspect the results of type inference steps in the numba sections called by a given benchmarking script:

+    numba --annotate-html bench_grower.html benchmarks/bench_grower.py